Application Period is now open!

 Powers and Duties

 The Historic Preservation Commission’s general scope of work is to identify and recommend Cary Historic Landmarks to Town Council for its review and approval and to review applications and hold quasi-judicial public hearings for proposed alterations to or demolition of Cary’s designated Local Historic Landmarks to ensure conformity with adopted design guidelines.
 National Register properties are not regulated at this time.

 The Historic Preservation Commission shall have the following additional powers and duties within the Town’s zoning jurisdiction, to be carried out in accordance with the terms of the Cary Land Development Ordinance and NCGS 160A, Article 19, Part 3C.

 The Historic Preservation Commission consists of seven commissioners, one of whom the Town Council designates as chairperson.
-Initial appointments to the newly established commission are for two-, three- or four-year terms.
-Terms thereafter will be for three years, except where unexpired terms are being filled.
+Terms are for three years, except where unexpired terms are being filled.
 Members must be qualified based on special interest or experience in history, architecture, archaeology or a related field.

 Current Goals/Work Plan